HugoBruins/cancatchers/python/Plot everything/readme.md

 ## How to get the code working

-Make sure you have a nice python IDE installed, and install the following libraries for python using pip:
+Make sure you have a nice python editor installed, and install the following libraries for python using pip:

 - matplotlib
 - pandas